Willy1999927/AlbionFishingBot/README.md

 F11 for adding a fishing point.
 Please stay your mouse at the fishing point before pressing F11.
 You can set multiple fishing points to cast rod to multiple directions.

+F12 for stoping the bot.
+Or you can just use Ctrl+C to stop the running porcess at the command line.

 # Hint for packages installation
 Python 3.8.6 64 bits version is suggested for future support
 python -m pip install --upgrade pip